BashiirHagi/aws-iconik-transcoder/README.md

 - Terraform >= 1.4.0
 - AWS CLI configured with access keys
 - Iconik web portal access to - https://preview.iconik.cloud/
-- Iconik edge transcoder installer
+- Iconik edge transcoder installed on your EC2 instance

 ## How to use:
 To use the Terraform modules for the deployment of resources, update the values in the terraform.tfvars files with entries for your environment and run - terraform apply.